roseisabel/roseisabel.github.io/index.md

 * Lab 4

     Lab 4, part 2, was my favorite lab of the semester because the code my lab partner and I wrote generated a fun, interactive guessing game between the terminal and the user.
 The guessing game consisted of many if and if-else statements.
-I was able to write an if-else statement to determine whether the user’s guess was equal to the secret, and if it wasn’t, I wrote for the terminal to print that the guess was either too high or too low.
+I was able to write an if-else statement to determine whether the user’s guess was equal to the secret, and if it wasn’t, to print that the guess was either too high or too low.

 * Lab 6